kallaway/100-days-of-code/log.md

 **Thoughts:** There are so many options now to create your website.
 It is kind of overwhelming.
 Our site will start with blogging so I'm looking at WordPress and how I can take advantage of what it has to offer.
 The project may change though depending on what else I may learn along the way

 **Link to work:**

+Day 5: January 11, 2017

+**Today's Progress**: Created a projects folder for this repo and started building animal_counter.
+Not yet finished, but at least the idea is outlined and I'm ready to finish it tomorrow.
+Had some fun learning git as well...

+**Thoughts:** I had to skip another day because I was sick.
+Thankfully I am feeling better now and I hope that I'll be 100% tomorrow.
+I started thinking about what I wanted to work on yesterday though and thought about an interview question I was given.
+It was a very simple programming question, but because I hadn't coded in a long time and I didn't expect it (it was for a support job, not developer) I did very poorly.
+It was that experience that really highlighted how important it is to practice coding regularly.
+So what better way to pay tribute to that moment, than to actually carry out the code.

+**Link to work:** (coming soon)